Afghan Border Force

-The Afghan Border Force (ABF) was responsible for security of Afghanistan's border area with neighboring countries extending up to 30 mi into the interior and formed part of the Afghan National Army.
+The Afghan Border Force (ABF) was a paramilitary police responsible for counterinsurgency and security of Afghanistan's border area with neighboring countries extending up to 30 mi into the interior and formed part of the Afghan National Army.
 In December 2017, most of the Afghan Border Police (ABP) personnel of the Afghan National Police were transferred to the Afghan National Army to form the Afghan Border Force.
 The ABP retained 4,000 personnel for customs operations at border crossings and international airports such as checking documents of foreigners entering the country or deporting them.

 The ABF's, and its predecessor the ABP, anti-narcotic efforts were a prominent concern to the international community during the War in Afghanistan.
 The ABF, and the ABP in its former role, patrolled a 50 km-wide corridor along the entirety of Afghanistan's 5529 km border, particularly the long and porous Durand Line border in the southeast with neighboring Pakistan.